A simple guide to retirement neighborhoods near Greenville SC

 Homes: Single-family homes, cottages, condos

-Hartness is not age-restricted, but many retirees love it for its walkability and lock-and-leave lifestyle.
+Recommended by real estate agent Nicholas Ellenburg: Hartness is not age-restricted, but many retirees love it for its walkable layout and easy lock-and-leave lifestyle.

 Price Range: